OffchainLabs/arbitrum-docs/arbitrum-docs/partials/_troubleshooting-users-partial.md

 ### Do I need to pay a tip / Priority fee for my Arbitrum transactions? {#do-i-need-to-pay-a-tip--priority-fee-for-my-arbitrum-transactions}
-<p>Since transactions are processed in the order that the Sequencer receives them, no priority fee is necessary for Arbitrum transactions; if a transaction does include a priority fee, it will be refunded to the transaction's origin address at the end of execution.</p>
+<p>Since transactions are processed in the order that the Sequencer receives them, no priority fee is necessary for Arbitrum transactions; if a transaction does include a priority fee, it will be refunded to the transaction's origin address at the end of the execution.</p>

-### How can I see the balance of my Eth / Tokens on Arbitrum in my wallet? {#how-can-i-see-the-balance-of-my-eth--tokens-on-arbitrum-in-my-wallet}
+### How can I see the balance of my ETH / Tokens on Arbitrum in my wallet? {#how-can-i-see-the-balance-of-my-eth--tokens-on-arbitrum-in-my-wallet}
 <p>Most wallets are "connected" to one given network at a time.
 To view your Ether / Token balances, ensure that you are connected to the appropriate Arbitrum chain.
 In MetaMask, you can switch networks via the "networks" dropdown.
 In this dropdown, select your desired network (either Arbitrum One or Arbitrum Nova for our mainnet networks).
 If your desired network hasn't been added to your wallet yet, you can add it at <a href="https://bridge.arbitrum.io/">https://bridge.arbitrum.io/</a>.</p>

 <p></p>